garrensmith/LazyBoy/docs/define.md

 Defining a model
 ================

-Before being able to use a document model in your project you need to define it.
+Before using a model you need to define it.

 	var User =	Model.define('User', {
 			name: String,